wp-plugins/live-chat-online/readme.txt

 Is the multilingual users interface for this chat widget supported?

-This chat plugin (chat widget) also support multilingual users interface for visitors of your website and for chat operators.
+This chat plugin (chat widget) support multilingual users interface for visitors of your website and also support this for chat operators in your control panel at www.realtime-chat.com

 == Changelog ==